-Taj Palace Hotel is centrally located in New Delhi, walking distance from Dhaula Kuan and close to Jheel Park.
+With a stay at Taj Palace Hotel, you'll be centrally located in New Delhi, walking distance from Dhaula Kuan and close to Jheel Park.
 This 5-star hotel is within close proximity of GK Market and Delhi National Railway Museum.

 Make yourself at home in one of the 403 air-conditioned rooms featuring minibars.
 Complimentary wireless Internet access keeps you connected, and satellite programming is available for your entertainment.
 Bathrooms have designer toiletries and hair dryers.
 Conveniences include phones, as well as safes and desks.